Hear John Frame’s interview

 The sexual nature of the autobiography is something in which I wanted to try to recreate the pain and unsureness and guilt and the overpowering nature of love that I felt at the time, and the whole adolescent "schmeer".
 On the other hand I also wanted to make it clear that the very act of being as candid about it as possible is a way of showing that one is absolutely at ease with who one is now - but that one recognises the fight one went through.
 In a sense I'm writing back to myself - when I was a fifteen year old - trying to look at that poor tortured individual and, indeed, for other fifteen year olds who happen to read it and still be feeling tortured.

-sense, for people now.
-There's the internet; there are things like your radio
+easier, in a sense, for people now.
+There's the internet; there are things like

-station and television programs and magazines aplenty for young people growing
+your radio station and television programs and magazines aplenty for young

-up gay, which were just simply not available when I was fifteen.
-But there was
+people growing up gay, which were just simply not available when I was fifteen.

-a library, and if you were an intelligent reader you could find out all kinds
+But there was a library, and if you were an intelligent reader you could find

-of things through autobiographies: by connecting bibliographies - picking up
+out all kinds of things through autobiographies: by connecting bibliographies -

-sort of a hint of something and reading another - and getting a sense that you
+picking up sort of a hint of something and reading another - and getting a

-weren't alone.
-But almost everybody that you connected with was a dead English
+sense that you weren't alone.
+But almost everybody that you connected with was

 I often like to say "Well I remember being born and slipping out of my mother and looking back up and saying "Well that's the last time I'm ever going up one of those!""